lencap/lux/README.md

 ```
 docker network create --gateway 10.10.4.1 --subnet 10.10.4.0/24 web4
 ```
+Of course, you can name the network `web4`, or anything else you want.
+And the CIDR block can also be anything you want, as long as it is routable from where you want to use it.
+Just make sure that `code.mydomain.com` points to 10.10.4.2, or whatever the first address is for the block you're using.

 * Bring up the system:
 ```
 docker-compose --verbose up -d